Our 45th Season, 2024 – 2025

 Six Great Performances

-New for Season & Half Season Tickets and Donors of $200 or More -Reserved & Preferred Seating – Doors Open 30 Min Prior to Performance (Doors Open 15 Min Prior to Performance for Individual Ticket Holders)
+New for Season & Half Season Tickets Holders and/or Donors of $200 or More – Reserved & Preferred Seating

 AND

-New for Season Ticket Holders and Donors of $200 or More – Meet and Greet the Artists, Following Some Performances
+New for Season Ticket Holders and/or Donors of $200 or More – Meet and Greet the Artists, Following Some Performances

 $35 – Adults Tickets when purchased online ($40 at the door)